Strasbourg Entry Requirements

 Prohibited Items

-- Meat and dairy products from non-EU countries - with few exceptions, to prevent disease
+- Meat and dairy from outside the EU - strict controls to prevent animal disease

 Restricted Items